ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 Beginning with the Templars minutes, we can start to look for patterns of phrasing, etc. that might be used to identify her unattributed words elsewhere.

-In an informal discussion about the gossip columns with Donna Eschenbrenner, it sounds like that The Ithaca Journal significantly downsized in the recent past, some of their records were sent to their organization in Binghamton, while the rest were simply discarded, so it is very unlikely that any record of who the various "gossip column" authors were.
+In an informal discussion about the gossip columns with Donna Eschenbrenner, it sounds like that The Ithaca Journal significantly downsized in the recent past, some of their records were sent to their parent company in Binghamton, while the rest were simply discarded, so it is very unlikely that any record of who the various "gossip column" authors were still exists.
 I have tried to contact the Ithaca Journal to follow up on possible records but have not been able to get a response back.